-- While in the hospital: We will ask about how your child was doing before the cardiac arrest.
+• While in the hospital: We will ask about how your child was doing before the cardiac arrest.
 This includes a quality of life survey.
-We will also ask you for a brief survey about family life and household information.
+We will also ask you for a brief survey about you and your child's family life and your household information.
 This should take less than one hour.

-Since some of the questions we ask are about you as the parent or your family, you will be participating in the research study as well. - Phone calls at three months and 12 months after the cardiac arrest: We will call you at 3 and 12 months.
-We will ask about how your child has been doing since leaving the hospital.
+• Phone calls at three months and 12 months after the cardiac arrest: We will call you at 3 and 12 months.
+We will ask about how you and your child have been doing since leaving the hospital.
 There will be questions about your child's quality of life as well as your child's behavior.
-These calls should take between 30 minutes and 1 hour. - Visit at 12 months: At this visit, your child will see a pediatric neurologist who is an expert in brain functioning.
+These calls should take between 30 minutes and 1 hour.

+• Visit at 12 months: At this visit, your child will see a pediatric neurologist who is an expert in brain functioning.
 The neurologist will examine your child to assess how the brain is functioning.
 The visit will take less than two hours.